akeneo/pim-helpcenter/content/md/products-super-power/enrich-products-variants.md

 ## Filter on your attributes

-To easily manage the products with variants up to 3 levels of enrichment, we added a **smart** search in the grid for products with variants to automatically display what you are looking for.
-Either a product model, or a product.
+To easily manage up to 3 levels of enrichment for the products with variants, we added a **smart** search in the grid to automatically display what you are looking for.
+Either a [product model](/articles/what-about-products-variants.html#what-is-a-product-model), or a product.

 :::info
 By default, if no filter in the grid, the products are grouped by product models, so the product models are displayed in the grid.
 :::

-Let's take an example with a t-shirt model "model-tshirt-divided" available in 3 colors (blue, red, grey) and 4 different sizes (S, M, L, XL).
+Let's take an example with a t-shirt model "model-tshirt-divided" with 2 variant levels, available in 3 colors (blue, red, grey) and each color is available in 4 different sizes (S, M, L, XL).
 When you open the grid, one line for this t-shirt model is displayed (12 variant products are grouped in this product model).

 ![Grid with product models](../img/Products_ProductModel_Search1.png)

 As done on e-commerce websites, if you are looking for clothes with the color "red", red clothes will be automatically displayed in the grid.

-So in our example, you add the filter on the attribute `color` and select the option `red`, the product model displayed in the grid is now the "model-tshirt-divided-red" (with 4 red variant products in S, M, L, XL sizes)
+So in our example, you add the filter on the attribute `color` and select the option `red`, the [sub product model](/articles/what-about-products-variants.html#how-many-levels-of-enrichment-are-managed) "model-tshirt-divided-red" is displayed in the grid (with 4 red variant products in S, M, L, XL sizes)

 ![Search results with color red](../img/Products_ProductModel_Search2.png)